 - Go live and collect virtual gifts

-- Partner with influencers or other brands in the TikTok creator marketplace
+- Partner with TikTok influencers or other brands

 - Create in-feed ads with the TikTok ads manager

 - Crowdfund projects by collecting donations from fans